This page explains how we use your personal data.

 1. Who is responsible for your data

-In all other cases, DD Hub Limited is responsible for your data.
-We are registered in England under company number 10024950 and our registered office is Office 7, 35-37 Ludgate Hill, London, EC4M 7JN.
+DD Hub Limited is responsible for your data.
+We are registered in England under company number 10024950 and our registered office is 2nd Floor The Royals, Altrincham Road, Manchester, M22 4BJ.
 We are the data controller of the data which we collect from you, and as such we control the ways your personal data are collected and the purposes for which your personal data are used.

 2. Information we collect

-When you make contact with us or use our services, we collect the following types of information:
+When you contact us or use our services, we collect the following types of information:

 Information you, or your firm, provide to us